robertmartin8/MachineLearningStocks/README.md

 ## Contributing

 Feel free to fork, play around, and submit PRs.
 I would be very grateful for any bug fixes or more unit tests.

+This project was originally based on Sentdex's excellent [machine learning tutorial](https://www.youtube.com/playlist?list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3), but it has since evolved far beyond that and the code is almost completely different.
+The complete series is also on [his website](https://pythonprogramming.net/machine-learning-python-sklearn-intro/).

 ---